jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 export default privateRoute(Dashboard);
 ```

-Remember, private route currently just console logging the auth status and **is not protecting the route yet**.
+Remember, private route **is not yet protecting the route**; currently it is just emitting a `console.log` function with the current auth status.
 What is happening is that we are noticing the token is void, running a `console.log`, and letting the unauthorized user access the page.

+{{<
+  image/pop
+  src="/assets/posts/2019/08/you-are-not-logged-in.gif"
+  alt="Shows a non-authenticated user visiting the dashboard page, and the AuthToken contents are all saying the token is not valid and is expired."
+>}}

-Note the values of our _AuthToken_ in the following screen are all indicating that the email of the authenticated user is an empty string, the token is expired, and is not authenticated.
+Note the values of our **AuthToken** in are all indicating that the email of the authenticated user is an empty string, the token is expired, and is not authenticated.
 This is because I am accessing this page as a user that has not logged in.

-{{< image/pop src="/assets/posts/2019/08/you-are-not-logged-in.gif" alt="You are not logged in!" >}}

 So now lets actually add some protection by creating a function that redirects the user to the login page if they are not already logged in.